cmphan/SNLI_ELECTRA_CheckList/README.md

 # fp-dataset-artifacts

-Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
-Code by Kaj Bostrom and Jifan Chen.
+Project in CS388: Natural Language Processing class at UT Austin by prof Greg Durrett
 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.

 First, clone the repository:

-`git clone git@github.com:gregdurrett/fp-dataset-artifacts.git`

 Then install the dependencies: